Tudor230/docgen/docs/flask/API_DOCS.md

 **Throws:**

-{ValidationError} When email format is invalid
+- {ValidationError} When email format is invalid

+- {ConflictError} When email already exists